 We started talking about homeschooling when our first child was just two years old.
 What’s crazy to me is the fact that neither my husband nor I had been homeschooled.
 The entire process was foreign.
 But I felt God gently leading me.
 So I went into this journey with the attitude that we’d homeschool as long as it worked.
 Part of the beauty of homeschooling is the fact that children can enter (or re-enter) the public school system at any point if needed.
 That took SO much pressure off me.
 Now we’re on our seventh year of homeschooling and I still feel like a newbie some days.
-Perhaps the feeling never goes away completely but, today, I partnered with Dynacraft to share some homeschooling tips with you today.
+Perhaps the feeling never goes away completely but, today, I partnered with Dynacraft to share some tips for new homeschooling parents with you today.

 10 Tips For New Homeschooling Parents

 - Take A Deep Breath And Relax: If you’re pulling your children out of public school for any reason, be sure to take several weeks and get to know each other.
 Figure out what your children’s interests are.
 Start by writing a journal about your days, hopes, dreams, wants, etc. Then use what your kids tell you to plan what you’ll teach. <—This process is usually called ‘de-schooling’.

 - Head To The Library And Pick Up A Bunch Of Documentaries: This IS school!
 Part of the beauty of homeschooling is the fact that it doesn’t have to be difficult.
 The library is a huge resource to many homeschool families.
 Assign a “library day” each week and take advantage of all they have to offer.
 If your local library is closed for in-person visits, request options for curbside pickup.